nrepl/nrepl/README.md

-The nREPL project has been promoted to Clojure Contrib, and is now available [here](http://github.com/clojure/tools.nrepl).
+The nREPL project is currently being reconstituted as an independent effort, separate from the Clojure Contrib process that it has called home for some years.

-This repo is now defunct.
+More information is available [here](https://github.com/cemerick/nREPL/issues/1).